jmurty/xml4h/docs/nodes.rst

 directly with nodes instead of using a :ref:`builder`.

-The most complex of these methods is :meth:`~xml4h.nodes.Element.add_element` which allows you to add a named child element, and optionally to set the new element's namespace, text content, and attributes all at the same time.
+The most complex of these methods is :meth:`~xml4h.nodes.Element.add_element` which allows you to add a named child element, and to optionally to set the new element's namespace, text content, and attributes all at the same time.
 Let's try an example::